uqee/coretechs-stackedit-workspace/Documents Odds96/FAQ/FAQ-English.md

 ## I’ve placed a bet but there is no information about it in my betting history.
 What should I do?

-A ENG: Please contact our support team.
+Please contact our support team.

-A ESP: Por favor, contacta con nuestro equipo de soporte.

-My bet was settled incorrectly.
-What should I do? / Mi apuesta no se ha liquidado correctamente. ¿Qué debería hacer?
+## My bet was settled incorrectly.
+What should I do?

-A ENG: In the unlikely event that your bet has been settled incorrectly, please contact our support team.
+In the unlikely event that your bet has been settled incorrectly, please contact our support team.

-A ESP: En el caso poco probable de que tu apuesta no se haya liquidado correctamente, puedes contactar a nuestro equipo de soporte.

-How do you settle a bet on an unfinished tennis match where one of the players refused to continue or was disqualified? / ¿Cómo se resuelve una apuesta por un partido de tenis que no ha terminado porque uno de los jugadores se niega a continuar o ha sido descalificado?
+## How do you settle a bet on an unfinished tennis match where one of the players refused to continue or was disqualified? / ¿Cómo se resuelve una apuesta por un partido de tenis que no ha terminado porque uno de los jugadores se niega a continuar o ha sido descalificado?

 A ENG: All bets on results that remain undecided are declared void.